More than a third of our travelers have reserved this extension in 2015

 Your day is at leisure.
 Or join us for an optional tour which starts at the Vasa Museum.
 In 1628, the Vasa, a fearsome warship with 64 guns and 300 soldiers, set off on a maiden voyage two years in the making—and then sank in the harbor.
 Like the later Titanic, the Vasa was an epic ship that became a symbol of tragedy and Sweden never forgot her.
 Hundreds of years later, in 1961, the Vasa was raised from the seabed and returned to land.
 Today, restored and preserved, still outfitted with its original masts, deadeyes and blocks, the Vasa is one of Stockholm's most well-loved icons.

-Then continue your optional tour with a funicular ride to Skansen, located at the top of Djurgarden, a wooded island at the center of Stockholm.
+Then visit Skansen, located at the top of Djurgarden, a wooded island at the center of Stockholm.
 Skansen is the oldest continually-operating outdoor museum in the world, founded in 1891.
 A 75-acre 19th-century village in which living history performers demonstrate baking, glass-blowing, leather tanning, shoemaking, silversmithing, and more, Skansen immerses visitors in a rural way of life its founder saw disappearing as the 20th century approached.
 The village hosts folkloric performances for a taste of traditional Swedish music and dance.
-You’ll also find a collection of Nordic animals—from livestock to wildlife like wolverines and lynx—for a richer perspective of life in the archipelago.
+You'll also find a collection of Nordic animals—from livestock to wildlife like wolverines and lynx—for a richer perspective of life in the archipelago.
 Here, you'll enjoy an included Swedish lunch at a local restaurant.

 You'll return to your hotel in the early afternoon, with the rest of the day at your disposal to do as you please.
 Dinner is on your own tonight.